appsent-co/scaleway-database-authorizer/README.md

     - SCALEWAY_ACCESS_KEY => Your scaleway access key
     - SCALEWAY_SECRET_KEY => Your scaleway secret key
     - SCALEWAY_ORG_ID => Your scaleway org id
-    - SCALEWAY_INSTANCE_ID => Your scaleway elements manages database instance id
+    - SCALEWAY_INSTANCE_ID => Your scaleway elements managed database instance id
-    - SCALEWAY_DATABASE_REGION => Your scaleway elements manages database region (fr-par/nl-ams)
+    - SCALEWAY_DATABASE_REGION => Your scaleway elements managed database region (fr-par/nl-ams)
     - POD_NAME => Example in the yaml file.
 Name of the pod
     - POD_IP => Example in the yaml file.
 IP of the pod